-Hedgehog found on Isle of Barra for first time
+Sniffer dogs to search for rogue island hedgehogs on Barra

 Their presence on the neighbouring islands of South Uist and Benbecula has been linked to a decline in wading birds.

-Now plans are being drawn up by public agency NatureScot to use sniffer dogs to find other hedgehogs on Barra.
+Public agency NatureScot is mounting the search after the discovery of a dead hedgehog on a road on Barra.

+Sniffer dogs will be used to find out if there are any others on the island.

-They said any hedgehogs caught would be relocated and released in a safe location.
+NatureScot says that if any mammals are caught they will be relocated and released in a safe location.

 "NatureScot staff will search the areas with trained sniffer dogs and set up a network of live traps to establish whether there more hedgehogs are present," a spokeswoman added.